WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 reduce the `Arrival Rate` by filtering out millions of packets per second of junk.

-From GitHub's point of view, the arrival rate was reduced by filtering the workload.
-From Akamai's point of view, Akamai acted as load shedding system.
-The denial-of-service traffic arrival rate didn't fall until the attackers gave up and stopped their network traffic.
+From GitHub's point of view, the `Arrival Rate` was reduced by Akamai's filtering of the workload before it arrived at GitHub's servers.
+From Akamai's point of view, Akamai acted as load shedding system; until the attackers relented and stopped their attack, `Arrival Rate` remained record-breakingingly high.

-#### Solution 3c:
+#### Decrease the Arrival Rate by back-pressure ("Hey, customers, stop!")

 Many decades of computer systems research has given us a lot of rate limiting schemes.
-Most are based on a notion of credit or money or tokens or a ticket before a customer can be admitted to a queue.
-If a customer doesn't have the credit/money/token/ticket before arriving in the queue, then the customer isn't admitted to the system (or perhaps a particular queue in the system).
+Most are based on an idea of credit or fake money or tokens or a ticket that a customer must have before the customer can be admitted to a queue.
+Without the credit/money/token/ticket, then the customer isn't permitted into the system.
 "Admission control" and "flow control" are two common names for these schemes.
-(It would be nice if they were the only two!)

-Admission/flow control systems are usually very effective at reducing the `Arrival Rate`.
-Perhaps your system can handle 900 operations/second, but you wish to force all users to a sum of only 7 operations/second.
-Sure, admission/flow control can do that.

-I'm guessing that most of my audience knows a little something about the TCP protocol.
+I'm guessing that most of my audience knows a little bit about the TCP protocol.
-TCP includes two (at least) mechanisms for controlling `Arrival Rate`.
+TCP includes two mechanisms for controlling `Arrival Rate`.
-One is TCP's "sliding window", which permits a limited number of network packets to be "in transit" in the network without overloading the receiving system's capacity.
+One is TCP's "sliding window" protocol, which permits a limited number of network packets to be "in transit" in the network without overloading the receiving system's capacity.
-When the sliding window is large, the sender is permitted to send a large number of packets to the receiver.
-When the window is zero, the sender must stop sending.
+When the sliding window is non-zero, the sender is permitted to send some bytes to the receiver, up to the window's size (in bytes).
+When the sliding window is zero, the sender must stop sending.

-I'll have a much more detailed example of TCP's sliding window feature in next week's follow-up article.
+I'll have a much more detailed example of TCP's sliding window protocol in next week's follow-up article.
 My apologies, please hold on for part two!

+#### Decrease the Arrival Rate by ... doing nothing?
+(Ride out the storm)

+If your queue sizes are large enough, and if
+`Arrival Rate > Departure Rate` is true only for a short amount of time, then perhaps you can simply do nothing.
+Instead, simply wait for your arrival rate to drop.
+Perhaps your system is busiest after suppertime, and `Arrival Rate` natually drops when your customers start going to sleep in the evening.
+(And your customers tend to eat and sleep at similar times.)

+If you can predict your customer's peak `Arrival Rate` with 100% accuracy, congratulations, you live in a wonderful world.
+But if you cannot predict with 100% accuracy, you need another option.
+Attacks like the GitHub denial-of-service anecdote describes are not easy to predict.

-## Back-Pressure force customers to reduce their Arrival Rate
+## Back-Pressure forces customers to reduce their Arrival Rate

-TCP's sliding window is a example of a back-pressure mechanism.
+TCP's sliding window protocol is a example of a back-pressure mechanism.
 When the window is zero, the receiver is telling the sender, "I am overloaded.
 You must stop sending now.
 I will tell you when you can send more."

-To be most effective, back-pressure must be built into a system, from end to end.
-Wallaroo's back-pressure mechanisms will propagate a back-pressure signal that warns of a slow sink all the way back to Wallaroo's data sources.
+To be most effective, back-pressure must be built into a system from end to end.
+Wallaroo's back-pressure mechanisms will send back-pressure signals that warns of a slow sink all the way back to Wallaroo's data sources.
 Next week's follow-up to this article will detail how those back-pressure mechanisms work.
 Thanks for reading!
 I hope you'll read again next week.